Ashley MacIsaac

-Ashley Dwayne MacIsaac (born February 24, 1975) is a Canadian musician, singer, songwriter and actor from Cape Breton Island.
+Ashley Dwayne MacIsaac (born February 24, 1975) is a Canadian musician, singer, and songwriter from Cape Breton Island.
 He has received three Juno Awards, winning for Best New Solo Artist and Best Roots & Traditional Album – Solo at the Juno Awards of 1996, and for Best Instrumental Artist at the Juno Awards of 1997.
 His 1995 album Hi™ How Are You Today? was a double-platinum selling Canadian record.
 MacIsaac published an autobiography, Fiddling with Disaster in 2003.

 Life and family

 MacIsaac was born in Creignish, Inverness County, Nova Scotia, on Cape Breton Island.
 His sister Lisa is also a fiddler, who has her own alternative country band, Madison Violet.
 She also appears on his album Helter's Celtic, which was recorded at Metalworks Studios in Mississauga, Ontario.

 His cousins Alexis MacIsaac, Wendy MacIsaac and Natalie MacMaster are also touring fiddlers.
 He is also a cousin of the White Stripes guitarist and lead vocalist Jack White; MacIsaac and White's fathers are first cousins.
 The two met and MacIsaac opened for the White Stripes concert in Glace Bay, Nova Scotia in 2007.

 MacIsaac spent time in New York City prior to his rise in the music industry.
 He says he was part of the club scene that also included Michael Alig and other Club Kids.
 MacIsaac says he briefly dated RuPaul and his experiences in New York City influenced some of his later music.

 In 2007, MacIsaac married Andrew Stokes.
 According to MacIsaac, spoken during his February 25, 2017, concert at Koerner Hall in Toronto, they are now divorced.
 He lives in Windsor, Ontario.